bshalaby2346/solix-int-site/README.md

-# Solix International — One‑Page Static Site (Polished, Balanced, and Stable)
+# Solix International — One‑Page Static Site (Polished, Balanced, and Stable) Qwen modified to include formsubmit

 This build delivers a visually balanced, fast, and accessible one‑pager with the header/hero shade eliminated, the logo hierarchy fixed, six Capabilities restored (2 × 3), and forms wired with EmailJS + graceful mailto fallback.
 Product cards now use real images (desktop thumbnails + larger mobile images).